 The cryptocurrency market is highly speculative and carries a lot of risks.
 Whether it is the price dropping precipitously, being hacked, or losing your bitcoin wallet, you can lose your entire investment in the blink of an eye.

 The biggest risk factor in Bitcoin investment is price volatility.
 You can control not being hacked or losing your wallet but can’t control the price movement.
 Bitcoin has previously seen dramatic crashes that sent investors into mayhem as they watched the value of their Bitcoin stash drop to almost nothing.

 For instance, in December 2017, Bitcoin’s price shot to almost $20,000, then quickly dropped to about $7,270 by February 2018.
 The price dropped even further to reach as low as $3,212 by December 2018.

 This meant a massive loss to anyone who had bought Bitcoin during the price surge of December 2017.

 Another big risk facing Bitcoin investment is cybersecurity.
 Being a digital asset, Bitcoin and other cryptocurrencies are highly vulnerable to hacking.
 The most targeted in this case are cryptocurrency exchanges, trading platforms, and individual online-based wallets (hot wallets).

-The Mt Gox case is perhaps the most famous bitcoin hacks of all time.
+The Mt Gox case is perhaps the most famous bitcoin hack of all time.
 The Japan-based Bitcoin exchange was hacked twice, resulting in a massive loss of Bitcoin investment and customer information.
 In 2011, the site lost about 2,609 Bitcoins to a hacker.